himanshu-js/basics_js/README.md

 # basics_js
-the basics of the javascript
+the code repo for all the basic concepts of javascript